THE BEST GRAVEL TIRES

 It also doesn’t feel nearly as fast as more supple tires like the Continental Terra Speed.
 This is consistent with what independent rolling resistance drum tests concluded.

-Bottom line, if you’re not out there pushing your limits, the G40 is a solid all-around gravel tire that’s also quiet on paved surfaces and can be ridden year-round.
-It’s not the best-performing tire, but you might get fewer flats riding it than others based on our experience.
+The bottom line is that if you’re not out there pushing your limits, the G40 is a solid all-around gravel tire that’s also quiet on paved surfaces and can be ridden year-round.
+It’s not the best-performing tire, but based on our experience, you might get fewer flats riding it than others.

 Kenda Alluvium Pro